jkoutavas/rn-notifications/README.md

 Using the old tried and true [Certificate-Based Connection to APNs](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns) works just fine.
 I used the handy [Pusher](https://github.com/noodlewerk/NWPusher) tool to send notifications to the app. `Pusher` can be brew installed: `brew cask install pusher`

 ## Android setup
 I'm working with Android Studio v3.5.3 running on macOS.
+This project also builds on Android Studio 4.0.1.

 ### The Android Recipe
 I had to tweak the `app/build.gradle` file to get the app to build on Android Studio v3.5.3 + React Native v0.63.2